Garden fire features: Our guide to log-burning fire pits, bowls, globes, baskets, and chimineas

 Depending on what you read, it can get a little confusing as to what fire pits and bowls are and the differences between them.

-The term fire pit can be used to refer to anything from a literal pit dug into the ground to moveable structures in an array of sizes that hold flames.
+The term fire pit can be used to refer to anything from literal pits dug into the ground to moveable structures in an array of sizes.
 In this guide, we’ll be dealing with the latter type.

 Fire bowls on the other hand are, unsurprisingly, always bowls held by a stand – normally metal legs.
 Also, fire bowls are commonly more portable than their pit counterparts.